gainngo/blog/content/posts/credit-card.md

 ## The Juicy Part
 Now let's come to the part we all wanna know about, how can be benefit from credit cards.
 Credit cards actually have alot, I mean alot lot of reward schemes associated with them.
 Depending on card provider and type, there are alot of schemes available with specific use cases.
 For example, The Axis Ace Credit Card is a begineer freindly card which gives unlimited 5% cashback on bill payments and recharges on Google Pay which one of the most used payment platforms in India.
-FIVE% is a lot considering the intereests nowadays on savings accounts.
+FIVE% is a lot considering the interest rates nowadays on savings accounts.
 Not just this, it gives 4% cashback on Swiggy, Ola, and Zomato, 2% cashback on all other spends with no upper limit.
-That is insane considering the amount of we can save with day to day purchases.
+That is insane considering the amount we can save with day to day purchases.
 It also provides lounge access and other features such as restaurant partner offers up to 20% off and fuel surcharge waivers.

 Similarly, there are hunderds of cards with wide range of offers such as Flipkart Axis Card gives unlimited 5% cashback on Fplikart, Myntra and 4% flat cashback on Uber, Swiggy, MakeMyTrip, PVR, GoIbibo, etc and other partner sites.
 The ICICI Amazon Pay card gives upto 5% cashback on Amazon and cashbacks on many other partner sites.The list of such cards goes on forever and maybe I'll make a blog about the top best caredit cards you can have.
 <script src="//z-na.amazon-adsystem.com/widgets/onejs?MarketPlace=US&adInstanceId=8ba2d70f-e1d0-4913-b411-9ad02b54e3b2"></script>